magento/devdocs/guides/v2.1/mrg/ee/ReviewStaging.md

 ee_only: true
 ---

-The Magento_ReviewStaging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} is a part of the staging functionality in {{site.data.var.ee}}.
+The Magento_ReviewStaging [module](https://glossary.magento.com/module) is a part of the staging functionality in {{site.data.var.ee}}.
 It displays the Product Reviews grid on the Schedule Update form.

 ## Implementation details